atlanmod/NeoEMF/README.md

 ### Update site
 The simplest way to install NeoEMF is to use the update-site that is available [here](https://atlanmod.github.io/NeoEMF/releases/latest/plugin/).
-Install the **Base** component, which provides NeoEMF core classes and utils.
+Install the **NeoEMF Persistence Framework** component, which provides NeoEMF core classes and utils.
-Select the backend specific implementation(s) you want to plug in NeoEMF (currently Blueprints and MapDB are available).
+Select the backend specific implementation(s) you want to plug in NeoEMF.

 ### Specific backend setup
 Backend specific implementations may need configuration files or require other plugins to work properly.